hyosung11/Launch-School/Courses/journal.md

 08:55 Completed Assignment 2 > The `var` Statement.

 09:39 Made table of block scope and function scope variables based on declaration.

+09:58 Finished Assignment 3 > More About Scope.